DsosaH/osticket-postconfg/README.md

 </p>
 <p>
-  As you can see, the new agent apear now in the agent tab with all his relevant info.
+  As you can see, the new agent appears now in the agent tab with all his relevant info.
 </p>
 <p>